vuw-research-computing/raapoi-docs/docs/examples.md

 t2=toc
 ```

-We will also need a slurm submission script.
+We will also need a Slurm submission script; we'll call this ```matlab_gpu.sh```.
 Note that we will need to use the new Easybuild module files for our cuda libraries, so make sure to include the module use line ```module use /home/software/tools/eb_modulefiles/all/Core```

 ```bash
 #!/bin/bash